 Our Docs site places the search bar front and center, making it easier for people to type in exactly what they’re looking for.

 As they type, we offer suggested articles that align with their search terms.
-For instance, in the example above, someone is wondering how to link the popular software development tool, Jira, with their Help Scout account.
+For instance, in the example above, someone is wondering how to create a tag in Help Scout.
 Docs suggests several articles, with the most relevant at the top of the list.

 Quick access to additional support

-While we try to make it easy for our customers to find the information they need in our knowledge base, some questions are better suited for email or live chat support.
+While we try to make it easy for our customers to find the information they need in our knowledge base and throughout the Help Scout experience, some questions are better suited for email or live chat support.

-When on our main site, Beacon provides visitors with quick access to Docs articles to promote self-service.
+When on our main site, Beacon provides visitors with quick access to Docs articles and AI Answers to promote self-service.
 However, when someone clicks the widget from our knowledge base, they are presented with the ability to email or chat live with our support team.

 Beacon’s ability to be customized is its superpower, allowing us to always present our customers with the right information at the right time.